SahejChandok/Microservice-spring/README.md

 # Spring Boot Microservice for CRUD Operations
 This Spring Boot microservice is designed to perform CRUD (Create, Read, Update, Delete) operations, focusing on storing, updating, and fetching data from a MySQL database.
+Specifically JPA repository is used, because it contains the API for crud repository api and paginationAndSorting repository

 ## API Testing
 To interact with the API, use the following request body format: